Skip to Content

 Substitute for Cream of Tartar

-Cream of tartar is often used in dessert recipes, but there are easy substitutes for cream of tartar if you don’t have it on hand.
+Cream of tartar is often used in dessert recipes, but you it is really easy to use a substitute for cream of tartar if you don’t have it on hand.

 Cream of tartar is a byproduct of wine production.
 It is actually tartaric acid and the residue left on the barrels from the winemaking process.